linode/docs/docs/security/self-hosted-password-management-with-bitwarden-rs/index.md

     - Using `--name bitwarden` gives the container a human-readable name to avoid the need to reference the running container by a temporary identifier.
     - By passing the host path `/srv/bitwarden` to the volume (`-v`) flag, data will be persisted outside of the container whenever it is stopped.
     - The environment variable `WEBSOCKET_ENABLED` enables the extra websocket server for bitwarden_rs.
-    - Each `-p` flag forwards the respective host ports to the container (port 80 for the main bitwarden_rs web service and port 3012 for websocket traffic).
+    - Each `-p` flag forwards the respective host ports to the container (port 8080 for the main bitwarden_rs web service and port 3012 for websocket traffic).
+Normal HTTP and HTTPS ports will be served with Caddy.
     - `--restart=on-failure` ensures that the container remains up in the event of container failure or host restart.

    As part of these steps, note that the container will listen for traffic on the local loopback interface (`127.0.0.1`) and _not_ a publicly reachable IP address.
 This is to ensure that any traffic originating from outside the host must connect to the Caddy server, which will enforce encrypted TLS connections.